BaltimoreBirds/springboardCart/README.md

 ```

 Empty the Cart:
-User this on the thank you page after a successful transaction.
+Use this on the thank you page after a successful transaction.
 ```javascript
 	SbCart.emptyCart();
 ```